Inference for Heteroskedastic PCA with Missing Data: Other related works

 Turning to PCA or subspace estimation, there has been an enormous literature dedicated to this topic; see \citet{johnstone2018pca,balzano2018streaming} for an overview of prior development.
 Noteworthily, the need to handle the diagonals of the sample covariance matrix in the presence of heteroskedastic noise and/or missing data has been pointed out in many prior works, e.g., \citet{loh2012high,lounici2014high,montanari2018spectral,florescu2016spectral,cai2019subspace}.
 The iterative refinement scheme proposed by \citet{zhang2018heteroskedastic} turns out to be among the most effective and adaptive schemes in handling the diagonals.
 Aimed at designing fine-grained estimators for the principal components, \citet{koltchinskii2020efficient,li2021minimax} proposed statistically efficient de-biased estimators for linear functionals of principal components, and moreover, the estimator proposed in \citet{koltchinskii2020efficient} has also been shown to exhibit asymptotic normality in the presence of i.i.d.~Gaussian noise. \citet{bloemendal2016principal} also pinned down the asymptotic distributions of certain principal components under a spiked covariance model.
 However, these papers fell short of presenting valid and data-driven uncertainty quantification methods for the proposed estimators, and their results operates under the assumptions of homoskedastic noise without any missing data, a scenario that is remarkably more restricted than ours.
-Under the spiked covariance model, \citet{bao2020statistical} studied the limiting distribution of the angle between the eigenvectors of the sample covariance matrix and any fixed vector, under the ``balanced'' scenario where the aspect ratio $n/d$ is a constant.
+Under the spiked covariance model, \citet{bao2022statistical} studied the limiting distribution of the angle between the eigenvectors of the sample covariance matrix and any fixed vector, under the ``balanced'' scenario where the aspect ratio $n/d$ is a constant.
 In addition, recent years have witnessed much activity in high-dimensional PCA in the face of missing data \citep{zhang2018heteroskedastic,zhu2019high,cai2019subspace,pavez2020covariance}; these works, however, focused primarily on developing estimation guarantees, which did not provide either distributional guarantees for the estimators or concrete procedures that allow for confidence region construction.
+Additionally, the \textsf{HeteroPCA} algorithm has been further extended by two follow-up works \citet{zhou2023deflated,zhou2023heteroskedastic} to accommodate the scenario with large condition numbers as well as tensor clustering in the presence of heteroskedastic noise.